gsxryan/Powershell-Scripts/README.md

 - **RegistryPOLfix.ps1**
 Suspecting that registry.pol file corruption causes the following issues.
 This script makes an attempt to gather data from suspected endpoints and identify trends.
 It will also remediate so the problem should not persist.
 This was an issue documented on many forums effecting Windows 10.
 I'm not sure if this persisted with Windows 11 as my role transitioned away from this type of activity.  -Bitlocker will not properly install MBAM & Encrypt (FVE registry key error), -Slow boot times (GPO apply times extended), -certs not being received (Domain trust is lost), -improve long term SCCM client health (Patch compliance may suffer).
 Alternative CMPivot Query:    ```File('C:\Windows\System32\GroupPolicy\Machine\Registry.pol') | project Device, FileName, Size, LastWriteTime```

+- **ScheduledTask.ps1**
+This is ideal for running administrative tasks or maintenance scripts that need to be executed immediately without manual intervention.
+For example, applying configuration changes, collecting logs, or running diagnostics.
+The task can be remotely scheduled, and executed at a time specified.
+In this example a 60 second timer is initiated for immediate deployment.
+It is particularly useful for one-time or ad hoc tasks that do not need a permanent presence in Task Scheduler.
+This approach minimizes long-term overhead and avoids clutter.
+After execution, the script removes the scheduled task, maintaining a clean and secure system state.
+This is particularly valuable in scenarios where automation scripts are used for troubleshooting or quick fixes, and there’s no need to retain the scheduled task after execution.

 - **x64x86pathfailover.ps1**
 Detect if a specified program is x64 installed.
 Prioritize that path.
 But, if it does not exist, failover to the x86 path.
 The example uses chrome browser.